minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-pastimes-for-a-convalescent.md

 ## Advent calendar

-I've put the same pureed mixture on the trays taken from an advent calendar and I froze those as well.
+I've put the same puréed mixture on the trays taken from an advent calendar and I froze those as well.
 It takes Miki about 5-10 minutes to lick them clean.

 ![](https://cdn.minimuutti.com/aktivointi/ajanvietetta-toipilaalle/DS37106-800px.jpg)